Walter and Eliza Hall Trust Opportunity Scholarships for Students with a Physical Disability

 - Be enrolled or intending to enrol at CQUniversity in Term 1, 2022

 - Be enrolled with a minimum study load of at least 12 credit points each term

-- Be able to demonstrate low personal/family income or financial need
+- Be able to demonstrate low personal/family income or financial need.
+Preference will be given to students receiving a Disability Support Pension.

 - Be an Australian Citizen or Permanent Resident with a permanent home address in Queensland

 - Be studying as a Commonwealth Supported student (HECS-HELP funded)

 - Be enrolled at Census date of Term 1, 2022

-- Not be receiving another Donor Funded** Scholarship
+- Not be receiving another CQUniversity Scholarship of similar or higher value

 - Indigenous students are strongly encouraged to apply